 Justin Trudeau is the first-born son of former Canadian Prime Minister Pierre Trudeau – the “greatest” Canadian prime minister, according to Canadians who voted in the CBC’s highly-publicized 2004 contest.
 Pierre Trudeau remained, in the early twenty-first century, the standard-bearer of the Liberal Party of Canada (often referred to as Canada’s “natural governing party”) and the longest-serving Canadian prime minister since World War II.
-As the son of a wealthy Montreal businessman, Pierre Trudeau ascended to the position of prime minister in 1968 and with the exception of a nine-month hiatus, led the country until he retired from politics in 1984.
+The son of a wealthy Montreal businessman, Pierre Trudeau ascended to the position of prime minister in 1968 and with the exception of a nine-month hiatus, led the country until he retired from politics in 1984.

 Born in 1971, while his father was prime minister, Justin Trudeau grew up with all the privilege that money and fame could buy.
 He lived in the prime minister’s residence, 24 Sussex Drive, and, after his father’s retirement, attended a private school in Montreal.
 The Canadian news media covered Justin Trudeau’s 2005 wedding – not unlike the U.S. media’s coverage of the wedding of John F. Kennedy Jr.’s – even though Trudeau had not yet entered politics.
-Trudeau had every privilege imaginable in Canada – growing up with a father who was extremely well-informed about the world and savvy about politics, and attending the best schools in the country.
+Justin Trudeau had every privilege imaginable in Canada – growing up with a father who was extremely well-informed about the world and savvy about politics and attending the best schools in the country.
 As a high school student, as a young professional, and, finally, as a politician, Trudeau was privy to as much knowledge about the world, its people, and Canadian history and politics as any Canadian of his generation.

 The same night that Time broke the story that Trudeau wore brownface in 2001 at an “Arabian Nights” school event in Vancouver, British Columbia, where he was a teacher, Trudeau, who is currently running for reelection, addressed reporters between campaign stops.
 He admitted that he was the man in the photograph, and, when asked by a reporter if this was an isolated incident, Trudeau admitted a second incident: “When I was in high school I dressed up at a talent show and sang ‘Day-O’ – with make-up on.”